matthew-gratin/portfolio/README.md

 # portfolio

-Wanted to share some of my interactive projects I have done!

-This is my super cheap interferometer I made for CERN!
+This is cheap low tech interferometer I made for CERN
 ![alt text](https://github.com/matthew-gratin/portfolio/blob/main/interferometer.jpg)
 https://cds.cern.ch/record/2705782?ln=en

 Here is the record of the interferometer I designed for high school students to learn about complex physics in a really simple way.
-We managed to get kids performing their own quantum experiments with £50 worth of equipment and 10 minutes of teaching.
+We managed to get kids creating real quantum effects with £50 worth of equipment and 10 minutes of teaching.
+It could even measure witht he help of a Fourier transform measure deflection to 50nm.
 It is now a big hit on the science gateway/S'cool lab outreach programs at CERN!
 If you want the latest design it is up to date here:

 https://scoollab.web.cern.ch/laserlab3D